Taxonomy of the Fallacy of Appeal to Nature Natural Fallacy Files Alias:

 TASTE NATURE.

-You'll never find any additives in our tobacco.
+AND NOTHING ELSE.You'll never find any additives in our tobacco.
 What you see is what you get.
 Simply 100% whole-leaf natural tobacco.
 True authentic tobacco taste.
-It's only natural.
+It's only natural.3

 Quote…

 However, let us set aside such doubts about the category of "the natural" for the moment and just ask, even if we can agree that some things are natural and some are not, what follows from this?
 The answer is: nothing.
-There is no factual reason to suppose that what is natural is good (or at least better) and what is unnatural is bad (or at least worse).
+There is no factual reason to suppose that what is natural is good (or at least better) and what is unnatural is bad (or at least worse).4

 …Unquote

 These forms of argument could be treated as rules of thumb which admit some exceptions, but are still reliable enough to be useful.
-On this view, the fact that something is either natural or unnatural would give it only the presumption of goodness or badness, and that presumption can be rebutted by contrary evidence.
-To ignore or dismiss such evidence would be to commit a fallacy of sweeping generalization, that is, to treat the rule of thumb as if it were an exceptionless generalization.
-So, at best, the appeal to nature is a useful rule of thumb in some limited areas, such as diet and lifestyle.
+So, the fact that something is either natural or unnatural would give it only the presumption of goodness or badness, and that presumption could be rebutted by contrary evidence8.

 Analysis of the Example: